 When evaluating clouds there are three major criteria that are used first before we get into the nitty gritty of how the system works.
 The criteria is not always in writing but it is in the back of everyone’s mind and in many cases are nebulous to define.
 Herein, I will try to look at those criteria in order to aid others in making the same decisions I have had to make lately while evaluating clouds.
 Continue reading Evaluating Clouds

 There are many SaaS and Security SaaS cloud services out there, but they all lack one thing: full visibility.
-Why do these cloud offerings limit the ability to perform compliance auditing, forensics, and basic auditing against an organizations data retention, protection, and other necessary policies?
+Why do these cloud services limit the ability to perform compliance auditing, forensics, and basic auditing against an organizations data retention, protection, and other necessary policies?
 Why not just grant the “right to audit”, or better yet, build a way for each tenant to perform their own audit down to the hardware?
 Why limit this by leaving it out of contracts as well as the technology?
 It is all feasible.
 Continue reading Offering Cloud Services: Why is it so Limited?